ClodaghMurphy/Assignment-2019-progda/README.md

 The terminal will simultaneously display instructions on how to stop the connection to that webserver in addition to URL details that <br>contain a unique token.<br>
 http://localhost:8888/?token=XXXXXYYYYY123456789<br>
 Chrome and firefox are the optimal web browsers to use and you may need to copy the url into one of these instead of using the default<br> pop-up.<br>
-You are running the Jupyter server and can use it to open and engage with my repository contents.<br>
+You are now running the Jupyter server and can use it to open and engage with my repository contents.<br>

-## 1. Conclusions and Summary

 ## 1. References used in completing the project